-Delaware Law School reserves the right to photograph and videotape students, faculty, staff, guests and visitors while on university property and university-sponsored functions off our campuses.
-These images, video, and audio may be used on the Widener University Delaware Law School website and associated sites such as Flickr and Facebook, and for promotional purposes, including use in the university magazines, newsletters, press releases, booklets, brochures and other publications.
+Widener University and the Delaware Law School reserve the right to photograph and videotape students, faculty, staff, guests and visitors while on university property and at university-sponsored functions off our campuses.
+These images, video, and audio may be used on the Widener University and/or Delaware Law School website and associated sites such as Flickr, Facebook, Twitter and Instagram and for promotional purposes, including use in university and law school magazines, newsletters, press releases, booklets, brochures and other publications.